ttanay/golem/scripts/node_integration_tests/README.md

 each other and verifying they do indeed react the way we intend them to.

 In most cases there are two nodes (provider and requestor), and this is a default configuration for tests.
-But it is possible to define any number of nodes with custom names.
+If needed, it is possible to define any number of nodes with custom names.

 ### Components